 Now, many another young man would have enthusiastically looked upon this job as the first step up that proverbial ladder of success in the world of business administration, accounting, or sales.
 I didn’t.
 The business utterly bored me.
-Every lunch hour meant suffering the annoying staccato of right-wing radio newscaster Paul Harvey as he hawked automobiles―American-made, of course―and “porkburgers”; spoke lovingly of his wife, “Angel”; told maudlin stories; delivered cutesy sign-offs; and jabbed at communism.
+Our thermocouple specialist had a radio above his workbench, so every lunch hour meant suffering the annoying staccato of right-wing newscaster Paul Harvey as he hawked automobiles―American-made, of course―and “porkburgers”; drooled over his wife, “Angel”; told maudlin stories; delivered cutesy sign-offs; and jabbed at communism.
 The dreariness of the sales and servicing of thermocouples, pressure gauges, and Hewlett-Packard oscillators overshadowed any satisfaction and pride I got from keeping the accounting end of this whole uninteresting enterprise humming.
 My ennui particularly tested the tolerance of my gentle boss, Joe.
 For instance, it was also my job to answer all phone calls to the company with, of course, the expectation that I would do so in a spirited and professional manner―very difficult to do, given my attitude.
 Therefore, Joe would have to wearily remind me, “Phil, please don’t say ‘yeah’ when speaking to a customer; say ‘yes’.”
 In addition to me, poor Joe had to deal with a lifelong bum leg that he dragged behind him whenever he moved about the office.

 Still, I couldn’t bring myself to quit, goldbrick for a couple months (and fritter away my meager savings), and return to the drudgery of job-hunting.